AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 1.10%    1.1536ms  1      1.1536ms  1.1536ms  1.1536ms  reduceSmem()
 ```
 - Parallel Reduction with Unrolling
+  - In the preceding kernels, each thread block handles one block of data.
   - Unroll blocks to improve kernel performance by enabling multiple I/O operations to be in-flight at once.
+  - The following kernel unrolls four blocks:
+    - I.e., each thread handles data elements from four data blocks.
+    - **However**, each thread takes one data element from one data block only.
+  - Analysis:
+    - Number of global memory loads: unchanged;
+    - Number of global memory stores: reduced by one-fourth.
+    - With four global loads in-flight, GPU has more flexibility in scheduling them concurrently:
+      - potentially leading to better global memory utilization.
+- In general, merits of block unrolling:
   - Increased global memory throughput by exposing more parallel I/O per thread
   - Reduction of global memory store transactions by one-fourth
   - Overall kernel performance improvement